johnstonjacob/taskbook-ext/readme.md

 ## Development

-For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/klauscfhq/taskbook/blob/master/contributing.md).
+For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/johnstonjacob/taskbook-ext/blob/master/contributing.md).

 - Fork the repository and clone it to your machine
-- Navigate to your local fork: `cd taskbook`
+- Navigate to your local fork: `cd taskbook-ext`
 - Install the project dependencies: `npm install` or `yarn install`
 - Lint the code for errors: `npm test` or `yarn test`